mramly/CairoMent/CairoDep_Datasets/Twitter_API/README.md

 The dataset has been collected by web scraping using:
-Twitter API
+Twitter API,
-Twitter developer account
+Twitter developer account,
-Tweepy library
+and Tweepy library
 by searching for the keywords that indicate depression in tweets .

 The data contains: